Thrynk/azure-mlops-poc/README.md

 2. Create a function called train_model which takes data and args (parameters for model), and returns a trained model.

-3. Create a function called get_model_metrics with parameters : reg_model and data taht evaluates the model on test data and return a dict of metrics. (that can be logged with MLFlow or with log function of Run object from azureml.core.run).
+3. Create a function called get_model_metrics with parameters : reg_model and data that evaluates the model on test data and return a dict of metrics. (that can be logged with MLFlow or with log function of Run object from azureml.core.run).

 You can find this script [here](/diabetes_regression/training/train.py).